Half-Elf Name Generator - Names for Characters Caught Between Two Worlds

 Half-Elves and the Myth of Belonging

 The half-elf occupies one of fantasy's most enduring liminal positions: the child of two worlds who belongs fully to neither.
-In every major fantasy tradition that includes both humans and elves, half-elves face a specific double alienation — not human-short-lived enough for human communities, not elvish-immortal enough for elven ones.
+In every major fantasy tradition that includes both humans and elves, half-elves face a specific double alienation - not human-short-lived enough for human communities, not elvish-immortal enough for elven ones.
 Tolkien's Half-elven (the Peredhil) were literally given a cosmic choice between the two fates: Elrond chose the kindred of Elves and lived immortally; his brother Elros chose the kindred of Men and became the first king of Númenor.
-This choice — forced to decide which half to be, or living permanently in the ambiguity of neither — is the emotional core of the half-elf experience across fantasy traditions.
+This forced choice - decide which half to be, or live permanently in the ambiguity of neither - is the emotional core of the half-elf experience across fantasy traditions.
 D&D half-elves are explicitly characterized by this liminal status, gaining some advantages of both races while technically belonging to neither culture fully.
 The "outsider who passes" in human society and the "never quite right" feeling in elven society are the half-elf's defining social experiences.
-For fiction writers, this makes the half-elf a particularly useful vehicle for exploring actual experiences of being mixed-heritage, biracial, or existing across cultural identities that don't fully accommodate each other — if handled with the care that requires.
+For fiction writers, this makes the half-elf a particularly useful vehicle for exploring actual experiences of being mixed-heritage, biracial, or existing across cultural identities that don't fully accommodate each other - if handled with the care that requires.

 Naming the Half-Elf: Two Traditions in Tension